rohgoyal/getting-started/bluemix/setup-config-customize-dev-portal/README.md

 ### Create your developer portal
 In this section, you will create a developer portal for a catalog.

-Catalogs are an IBM term for different enviornments.
+*Catalogs* are an IBM term for different environments.
 For example, you would create different catalogs for your testing, staging, and production enviornments.
 You should have a catalog called Sandbox.
-Feel free to use this catalog to create your developer portal, or create a new one and name it whatever you want.
+Feel free to use this catalog to create your developer portal, or create a new catalog and name it whatever you want.

 1. In your Bluemix dashboard, select your **API Connect** service to launch the API Connect dashboard.
 ![API Connect Service](images/1.1-Bluemix-Dashboard.png)